Macdaddy4sure/checkers/README.md

             Player2() - Invoked when it is Player 2's turn.

     AI.cpp:
-        This function is merely a stub for a new feature.
+        This file is merely a stub for a new feature coming in v2.0.
         Functions:
             AI() - Will be invoked when it is the AI's turn, but for now serves as a stub.

     Extras.cpp:
+      This file is home to extra functions
+      Functions:
         ResetBoard() - Sets the board to initial values, black on top, and white on bottom.
 (No pun intended) PrintHeader() - Prints the program's header from Banner.txt PrintBoard() - Prints the board and sets pieces.